 Proof of stake is, and always has been, valuable as a bait and switch, but there are other, obvious problems with PoS (and various other proofs), which are that to more or less degrees they don’t address any of the problems with access to cryptocurrency relying on existing wealth.

 And reminds us that climate and social justice are inextricably tied together.
-He also argues against artificially creating digital scarcity, that duplication is the one thing digital art has going for it:
+They also argue against artificially creating digital scarcity, that duplication is the one thing digital art has going for it:

 Digital artists have media that can proliferate over a network and be held by many people at once without cheapening or breaking the aura of a first-hand experience.
 It is the one true benefit to working in digital space.